mauroservienti/milestone.github.io/_posts/outbox-what-and-why.md

     E -- send messages --> Q[Queuing system]
 </div>

-In this first one, there isn't an incoming message.
+In the first one, there isn't an incoming message.
 For example, an HTTP request could trigger the endpoint to send out the message.

 Instead, in the second scenario, we are in the context of an incoming message.
 The trigger is a message: